jugoetz/library-generation/README.md

 Put the ChemInventory export file into <root>/data/inputs/ and run library_design scripts everything

 #### When new products are added in the enumeration

 Change enumerate_reaction.py and rerun:

 - enumerate_reaction.py
 - sdf-to-properties.py
 - generatelcmssubmission.py

+#### When the synthesis plan has to be changed (e.g. compound cannot be located)

+- Apply changes to `synthesis_plan.json` manually.
+  You should also do the changes in `synthesis_plan.csv`, but this will have no downstream influence.
+- Run `generateplatelayout.py` to generate the new target plate layouts (this will operate in the `new` directory).
+- Run `layoutsourceplate.py` to generate the source plate layouts (this will operate in the `new` directory).
+- Manually copy appropriate directories from `new` to `plates`.

+You are good to go.
+Depending on previous work you might additionally have to delete now obsolete entries in the experiment database table, re-rerun `writereactiondb.py` and `weighin_calculator.py`, and delete entries in `plate_list.csv`.